; Date: Thu Oct 08 2020

-Let's start this journey into Docker by learning how to install it on popular systems.
-Installation is a lot simpler today than at the beginning, especially on Mac and Windows.
+Let's start this journey into Docker by learning how to install it on popular systems, namely macOS, Windows and Linux.
+Installation is very simple thanks to the hard work of the Docker team.
 You youngsters don't know how easy you have it now that Docker for Mac and Docker for Windows exist.
-In the old days we had to walk 10 miles through the snow, uphill both ways, to install VirtualBox along with a specialized virtual machine to use Docker.
+Long gone are the days when we had to install VirtualBox along with a specialized virtual machine to use Docker.

 Official instructions: https://docs.docker.com/docker-for-mac/install/

 Docker.dmg.
-As the name implies this is a disk image, which you double-click to open.
+As the name implies this is a macOS disk image, which you double-click to open.
 Once opened, you drag the Docker icon to the Applications folder just like zillions of other macOS applications.

 Once copied to the Applications folder, you double click the Docker icon to launch the application.

 An icon is added to the top status bar.
-The icon shows current status, and gives access to a menu showing further details, and allowing you to start Kitematic and perform some other diagnostic rituals.
+The icon shows current status, and gives access to a menu showing further details.

 Docker for Mac relies on an extremely light-weight hypervisor, HyperKit.
 Inside that hypervisor is running a Linux system with enough capability to host Docker services.
 Processes associated with your Docker containers are not running in macOS, but instead are running in this Linux image inside the hypervisor.